Borders College Enrolment Form (Short)

 Before you begin...

-Please note, completion of our Enrolment form will take a minimum of 20 minutes.
 It is advised to have all the information you require e.g. your personal statement, qualifications and referee details ready prior to commencing and that you have set enough time aside to complete the application.
 Please ensure that you check your information following completion of the form and click on the "SUBMIT" button before closing the window.

 Privacy and Consent